JuliaDatabases/ODBC.jl/docs/src/index.md

 The second method takes a full connection string.
 Connection strings are vendor-specific, but follow the format of `key1=value1;key2=value2...` for various key-value pairs, typically including `Driver=X` and `Server=Y`.
 For help in figuring out how to build the right connection string for your system, see [connectionstrings.com](https://www.connectionstrings.com/).
 There is also a `prompt` keyword argument that indicates whether a driver-specific UI window should be shown if there are missing connection string key-value pairs needed for connection.
 If being run non-interactively, set `prompt=false`.

-`ODBC.disconnect!(dsn)` can also be used to disconnect.
+`ODBC.disconnect!(dsn)` can also be used to disconnect the database connection.

 ### `ODBC.query`

 `sql>` REPL mode:

 The ODBC.jl package ships an experimental REPL mode for convenience in rapid query execution.
 The REPL mode can be accessed by hitting the `]` character at an empty `julia>` prompt.
 The prompt will change to `sql>` and SQL queries can be entered directly and executed by pressing `enter`.
-Since the queries need an `ODBC.DSN` to execute against, the global variable `dsn` is used automatically, so it must be assigned before entering the `sql>` REPL mode.
+Since the queries need an `ODBC.DSN` to execute against, the most recently connected `ODBC.DSN` is used automatically, so a valid connection must have been created before entering the `sql>` REPL mode.
 Query results are shown directly in the REPL, and the prompt will stay in `sql>` mode until `backspace` is pressed at an empty `sql>` prompt.
 The results of the last query can then be accessed back at the `julia>` prompt via the global `odbcdf` variable.

 Methods:

 `ODBC.query(dsn::ODBC.DSN, sql::AbstractString, sink=DataFrame, args...; weakrefstrings::Bool=true, append::Bool=false)`

-`ODBC.query{T}(dsn::DSN, sql::AbstractString, sink::T; weakrefstrings::Bool=true, append::Bool=false)`
+`ODBC.query(dsn::DSN, sql::AbstractString, sink::T; weakrefstrings::Bool=true, append::Bool=false) where T`

 `ODBC.query(source::ODBC.Source, sink=DataFrame, args...; append::Bool=false)`

-`ODBC.query{T}(source::ODBC.Source, sink::T; append::Bool=false)`
+`ODBC.query(source::ODBC.Source, sink::T; append::Bool=false) where T`

 `ODBC.query` is a high-level method for sending an SQL statement to a system and returning the results.
 As is shown, a valid `dsn::ODBC.DSN` and SQL statement `sql` combo can be sent, as well as an already-constructed `source::ODBC.Source`.
-By default, the results will be returned in a [`DataFrame`](http://juliastats.github.io/DataFrames.jl/latest/), but a variety of options exist for returning results, including `CSV.Sink`, `SQLite.Sink`, or `Feather.Sink`. `ODBC.query` actually utilizes the `DataStreams.jl` framework, so any valid [`Data.Sink`](http://juliadata.github.io/DataStreams.jl/latest/#datasink-interface) can be used to return results.
+By default, the results will be returned in a [`DataFrame`](http://juliadata.github.io/DataFrames.jl/latest/), but a variety of options exist for returning results, including `CSV.Sink`, `SQLite.Sink`, or `Feather.Sink`. `ODBC.query` actually utilizes the `DataStreams.jl` framework, so any valid [`Data.Sink`](http://juliadata.github.io/DataStreams.jl/latest/#Data.Sink-Interface-1) can be used to return results.
 The `append=false` keyword specifies whether the results should be *added to* any existing data in the `Data.Sink`, or if the resultset should fully replace any existing data.
 The `weakrefstrings` argument indicates whether `WeakRefString`s should be used by default for efficiency.

 Examples: